|The ABC Plus Project|

 The package is available from all CTAN mirrors, e.g. http://www.ctan.org/tex-archive/macros/latex/contrib/abc/.
 Here's a local copy.

-The following archive contains the latest abcm2ps, abcmidi, beep.exe, abcpp, and abc2prt binaries for Windows:
+The following archive contains the latest abcm2ps, abcmidi, beep.exe, abcpp, and abc2prt binaries for Windows and ARM Android:

 One of the best implementations of ABC is surely Jean-François Moine's abcm2ps, an adaptation of Michael Methfessel's abc2ps that can handle multiple voices per staff and many other extensions.
 In my view, abcm2ps is ABC done right - in addition to folk music, it can do a lot of classical music quite well!
 It's amazing to see how this little program can make professional-looking scores.